2024: the year of empathetic area development - World Today Journal

 #year #empathetic #area #development

-2024 will be the year of the energy hub, a halt to transformation, new transformation opportunities, empathetic area development and new space opportunities.
-After all, there is plenty of room.
+2024 will be the year of a new perspective on social land and land use, a halt to the transformation of working areas, new transformation opportunities, empathetic area development and smart energy hubs.

-2024 will be the year of the smart energy hub.
-In addition to grid reinforcement and the hydrogen backbone, these form the third major solution to still be able to supply households and companies with electricity in a time of a congested power grid.
-Simply by acting as a buffer between central supply and purchase.
-Stadszaken described the operation of these smart energy hubs, which ideally coincide with industrial estates, in an extensive article in February 2023
+More cities will start to realize in 2024 – following Rotterdam, The Hague, Zurich and London – that the transformation of urban work areas into residential areas is an undesirable development.
+For example, cities are in danger of becoming monocultures due to endless transformations and, moreover, elite economies, because blue-collar work in particular is disappearing.
+This also applies to urban services such as distribution that is provided from mega DCs at increasingly greater distances from cities.
+Not really sustainable.
+A first step is for cities to try to regain control over urban land markets.
+Not an easy task with the Didam judgment fresh in our minds.
+However, an effective policy starts with a good vision, such as the Rotterdam Business Space Action Plan, with the vague ‘what kind of city do you want to be’.
+At the same time, existing work areas should be used much better.

 Stop on transformation and new transformation opportunities

-More cities are starting to realize – following Rotterdam and The Hague and international cities such as Zurich and London – that the transformation of urban work areas (and in parallel also junk and ravel spaces) into residential areas is the death of the city. .
-At the same time, existing work areas should be used much better.

-This does mean that cities must regain control over urban land markets.
-At the same time, a paradigm change is expected when it comes to the question to what extent infill is always preferable to new urban development, if this can take the pressure off the urban land market.
-This is separate from the question to what extent densification is subject to limits from the perspective of quality of life.
-The Board of Government Advisors (CRa) recently warned against too high a density in railway zones.

-In addition to preserving industrial estates, working from home for white collar workers continues.
+In addition to a new perspective on urban business areas, working from home for white-collar workers continues.
 This means further divestments in already outdated offices.
 In areas where many outdated offices – without a required energy label – are clustered, this generates interesting transformation opportunities.
+Perhaps for new economic functions, whether or not in combination with housing.
+The same goes for shopping areas,

+The observation of Boelhouwer and Nijboer that (respectively) people’s housing needs should be given more priority in housing construction, and that sustainable policy should be better translated into what’s in it for me seems appropriate to me.
+But there comes a time when sustainable goals and direct satisfaction of the voter’s needs do not correspond.
+For example, the municipality of Amersfoort failed to translate its parking policy into the wishes of ordinary Amersfoort residents, who voted no to the policy en masse in a referendum.

 The year of empathetic area development